Neutrino mass and mixing, resonant leptogenesis and charged lepton flavor violation in a minimal inverse seesaw model with $S_4$ symmetry: Resonant leptogenesis

 \section{Resonant leptogenesis}

-In this section, we proceed to study the leptogenesis in ISS(2,2) framework.
-In conventional thermal leptogenesis, the CP-violating parameter is suppressed by the large mass differences between heavy neutrino states.
-In contrast, if two heavy neutrino states are nearly degenerate, the CP asymmetry can be resonantly enhanced, generating an asymmetry in the lepton sector.
-The $4\times 4$ block of heavy neutrino mass matrix in the basis ($\nu_R , S$) is written in the following form
+In this section, we study the leptogenesis in the ISS(2,2) framework.
+In contrast to conventional thermal leptogenesis, where the CP-violating parameter is suppressed by large mass differences between heavy Majorana states, the inverse seesaw mechanism naturally features pairs of quasi-degenerate heavy neutrinos, whose small mass splitting induced by the lepton-number-violating parameter $\mu$, can lead to a resonant enhancement of the CP asymmetry.
+The $4\times 4$ block of heavy neutrino mass matrix in the basis ($\nu_R , S$) takes the form